 That is not healthy at all.
 Because even if you want to disagree with your partner on certain things, you cannot.
 You don’t want to risk annoying him.
 But that shouldn’t be the case.

 You have to encourage each other to be open and expressive.
 For you to grow emotionally, you have to learn how to vent out or express your emotions.
+People who can have an open communication tend to grow, and keep a healthy relationship.

 6. Don’t go to bed without settling disagreements